jmurga/MKtest.jl/docs/src/empirical.md

 Here, we extended their analytical calculations to generate the summary statistics required at ABC approaches.
 Thereby we avoided expensive forward simulations.

 Considering fixed values of $T$, $L$, $\mu$, and fixation rates it is possible to solve analytical $\alpha_{(x)}$ performing the multiplication.
 However, this requires not only branch length estimations but also explicitly locus length selection which highly increases the order of estimations to solve.
-To avoid branch length estimations and locus length selection, we follow the previously described assumptions: (1) empirically observed fixations should be proportional to $T$, $L$ and $\mu$; (2) the mutational process follows a Poisson distribution .
-Based on that premises, we used a Poisson-sampling process to estimate the expected number of fixations.
-We corrected the analytical expected rates by the empirical observations as the rate of success $\lambda$ on the Poisson distribution
+To avoid performing branch length estimations in our computation, we assumed that the empirically observed number of fixations should be proportional to the length of the evolutionary branch of interest, $T$, the locus length $L$ and mutation ration $\mu$.
+We take the observed total number of fixations (including both nonsynonymous and synonymous sites) as a proxy for the expected number, and then sample weakly deleterious, neutral, and beneficial substitutions proportional to their relative rates for a fixed set of model parameters.
+The expected number of substitutions for positively selected substitutions is then

 $\mathbb{E}[D] = X \in Poisson\left(\lambda = D_{observed} \times (\mathbb{E}[d_+]+\mathbb{E}[d_-]+\mathbb{E}[d_0])\right)$